sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 ### TL;DR
 An ASIS&T 2020 workshop for practitioners and researchers studying conceptual models in sociotechnical systems.
 Contributions to the workshop can be works-in-progress or completed research papers - due Sept 25th (see submission directions below).
-Keynotes will include Dr. Amelia Acker (University of Texas) and Dr. Ryan Shaw (University of North Carolina).
+Keynote speakers will include Dr. Amelia Acker (University of Texas) and Dr. Ryan Shaw (University of North Carolina).

 ## About
 Information Science has long worked at the intersection of technology development and the critical study of technologies in particular places, serving particular people, at particular points in time.
 Conceptual models -- the representation of how a system works, as well as the information objects they process and transmit -- are fundamental to the construction, maintenance, and use of digital infrastructures that mutually constitute people and technology (the sociotechnical) (Kling, 1980; Agre, 1994; Selbst et al, 2019).
 Although conceptual models are critical to sociotechnical systems, they are often overlooked or under-described in information science research (Weber et al, 2019).